urobor/urobor.github.io/_posts/2014-01-07-exercise-1-part-2.markdown

 of the browser - the bottom addon bar.
 When in currently displayed tab url matches given regexp - `/www\.youtube\..*\/watch\?v=/` - icon changes its color to red.
 It means that user can click the icon and chose desired quality version of the video to download.
-Which obviusly don't work yet.
+Which obviusly doesn't work yet.

 See next part, wher I shall add popup panel when the icon is red.